Changing DIY mixing for the better, forever

 It can take me between 2 and 6 months to develop a new blended Flavour using the standard Flavours, the more complex ones using up to 14 standard Flavours (and enhancers) can take a long time and go through many changes until I am happy with them, but the feeling when it finally comes good is amazing.
-I reckon only around 5% of the recipe ideas I begin with make it to market, the rest go in a drum labelled 'buttjuice'!
+I reckon less than 5% of the recipe ideas I begin with make it to market, the rest go in a drum labelled 'buttjuice'!

 Eventually, when I am happy with a Flavour, I make up a litre and leave it for four to six weeks to ensure it remains stable and the Flavour does not change for the worse.
 Then I have reliable vapers sample it at varying Nicotine strengths and different PG/VG ratios on different equipment.
 I still use small samples at this stage to avoid wasting precious liquid; only when I know it is all right will I make up a bigger bottle.

 There are very few Flavours that I would consider an ADV, mostly because vaping the same Flavour all day can become dull, giving rise to Vaper's Tongue, a lack of Flavour perception.
 I usually have five or six tanks on the go with different Flavours, some favourites and some under development, and that variety helps keep the perception fresh.
 Cures for Vaper's Tongue include eating some toast or crisps (potato chips) that scrub the taste buds, or brushing the tongue with a toothbrush.

 So, now you know why I mix like I do, because I want the Flavour right and I want to choose my strength to suit my taste, total control!